 There are two types of Director Penalty Notices.
 The first is the traditional Director Penalty Notice which gives a director 21 days to take certain actions to avoid personal liability.
-The second type of DPN, often referred to as a “Lockdown DPN”, can make a director automatically personally liable for PAYG and SGC if company tax returns are not lodged on time – there is no opportunity to avoid that liability once the DPN is served on the director.
+The second type of DPN, often referred to as a “Lockdown DPN”, can make a director automatically personally liable if company tax returns are not lodged within 3 months of their due date – there is no opportunity to avoid that liability once the DPN is served on the director.

 This page contains general information about Director Penalty Notices in Australia.